gabar92/elte_advanced_deep_learning/2025_spring_semester/README.md

    2. Can machines truly ‘understand’ language, or is it just an elaborate trick?

-### Content of the lecture:
+## Content of the lecture:

+### Motivation

-1. <ins>Motivation</ins>: this part is intended to give some motivation and interest in the topic of Natural Language Processing and Large Language Models.
+This part is intended to give some motivation and interest in the topic of Natural Language Processing and Large Language Models.

    1. **Demo of recent NLP-related applications**:
       * Showcasing a couple of recent applications and products which use NLP-related cutting-edge AI advancements
    2. **Definition of Natural Language Processing**: